 1) As each student in Japan is allowed to apply to only one public university, or at most two, we can avoid the complexities associated with a multiple-choice model.
 2) The number of Japanese public medical schools is limited to 50, which constrains the choice set for each applicant.
 3) Because the capacity and tuition of Japanese public universities are heavily regulated, we can treat the supply-side decision as fixed.
 4) Public medical schools have lower tuition fees compared to private medical schools and are generally more prestigious.
 It is, therefore, reasonable to assume that admitted students will enroll and treat entering private medical schools as an option, in the event of failing the examination for public universities.
-5) Because enrollment in medical school implies students' primary aim to become qualified doctors, we assume that students applying to medical school admissions as a distinct market, with other departments serving as outside options.
+5) Because enrollment in medical school implies students' primary aim to become qualified doctors, we assume that students applying to medical schools do not seriously consider other departments.
+Thus, it is reasonable to treat medical school admissions as a distinct market, with other departments serving as outside options.
 These factors contribute to a more manageable modeling environment for analyzing the admissions market in Japanese public medical schools.